imperva/terraform-provider-incapsula/website/docs/r/simplified_redirect_rules_configuration.markdown

 Due to their simplicity, the limits of simplified redirect rules per sites is much higher than normal rules (currently 20,000, compared to only 500 for other delivery rules).

+**Notes:**
-**Note:** Simplified redirect rules should be enabled in the account settings before being able to use them.
+* Simplified redirect rules should be enabled in the account settings before being able to use them.
+* This resource replaces all simplified rules of the site, so existing rules that are not specified in the configuration will be deleted.
+In particular, this resource cannot cannot be used with `incapsula_incap_rule` to configure simplified redirect rules for the same site.

 ## Example Usage